-Grace is beginning to reopen the building.
-We are holding 45 minute Worship Services starting at 10am on Sunday’s.
-We will also be streaming online at: GraceRI.org/sermons at 7am.
+Grace is holding Sunday Morning Worship Service at 10am.
+We will also be streaming online at: GraceRI.org/sermons at 12pm.

 We are asking that you wear a mask entering the Sanctuary.

 We have implemented appropriate social distancing measures attempting to make our environment as safe a possible...
 However, please use your best judgment before attending this service.
 If you are at high risk or feeling ill we ask that you continue to join us online.

 Grace will continue to have full online services.

 If you have and questions or concerns please contact Pastor Barry at

 We are offering groups that have used a room at the church access to our downstairs hall.
 Please respect the following guidelines.